laconicwolf/Password-Scripts/README.md

-# password_analysis_scripts
+# Password Scripts
-A collection of scripts analyzing mask and character frequency:
+## A collection of scripts for mangling and analysis:

+### mask_finder.py
-mask_finder.py - Analyzes a password list to find frequency of password character masks
+Analyzes a password list to find frequency of password character masks

+### positional_character_frequency.py
-positional_character_frequency.py - Analyzes a password list to find frequency of characters per position
+Analyzes a password list to find frequency of characters per position